farhad-dalirani/PytorchRevelio/README.md

-* Saliency map of ResNet-50 with saliency_map:
+* Saliency map of ResNet-50 with saliency_map_guided:

 ```python
 import matplotlib.pyplot as plt